2020 JASH Annual Gala Reimagined & Online Silent Auction

 This year, we will host our annual Silent Auction online!
 Proceeds from our Silent Auction support JASH’s programs, including educational programs for Hawaii’s youth to better connect with Japan and Japanese culture.

 In addition, in collaboration with Friends of Hawaii Charities, JASH will donate a portion of the net proceeds from the silent auction to Sutter Health Kahi Mohala (SHKM) to support their work in improving the quality of life and restoring hope for individuals and families affected by mental illness.

 Bidding for our Online Silent Auction begins November 12 and runs through November 16.
-Pre-registration to create your bidding profile is now OPEN.
+The preview for the auction will be available starting November 10.

 Hiroshi Kawano is the Senior Vice President of Sony Corporation and also serves as the Representative Director and Deputy President and as President of the Consumer & Professional Business Sector of Sony Imaging Products & Solutions, Inc. Mr. Kawano has been with Sony Corporation since 1985 and has held positions for the company in Japan, Europe, and the United States.
 Over more than three decades with Sony, Mr. Kawano has held various high executive positions throughout different sectors of the company, including Sony Electronics in the United States, Sony Marketing in Japan, and Sony Computer Entertainment Japan and Asia.

 Mr. Kawano is passionate about ensuring that Sony is a driving force in all of their endeavors, striving to provide consumers with quality, reliable products and exhibit leadership in domestic and global markets.
 Recently, he’s also been involved with Sony’s professional products, partnering with groups internationally to create innovative products for broadcasters and consumers.
 Mr. Kawano is also the executive in charge of the Sony Open in Hawaii, and serves on the Board of Directors for Friends of Hawaii Charities.